JoesSattes/Large-Thai-Multi-domain-Multi-environment/README.md

-# Large-Thai-Multi-domain-Multi-environment
+# Large Thai Multi-domain Multi-environment
-This repository contains the experimental setup in Speech-to-Text Cartography paper.
-We show the list of 10 data sources for Thai speech recognition, which divide into three sets based on the original public datasets.
+This repository contains the experimental setup described in the Speech-to-Text Cartography paper.
+We provide a list of 10 data sources used for Thai speech recognition, which are divided into three sets based on the original public datasets.

 ## Resample audio command
 ```